-"I should have thought," said Fanny, after a pause of recollection and exertion, "that every woman must have felt the possibility of a man's not being approved, not being loved by some one of her sex at least, let him be ever so generally agreeable.
-Let him have all the perfections in the world, I think it ought not to be set down as certain that a man must be acceptable to every woman he may happen to like himself.
+"I know he must have exerted himself very much, for I know the parties he had to move.
+The Admiral hates trouble, and scorns asking himself.
 But, even supposing it is so, allowing Mr. Crawford to have all the claims which his sisters think he has, how was I to be prepared to meet him with any feeling answerable to his own?
 He took me wholly by surprise.
 I had not an idea that his behaviour to me before had any meaning; and surely I was not to be teaching myself to like him only because he was taking what seemed very idle notice of me.
 In my situation, it would have been the extreme of vanity to be forming expectations on Mr. Crawford.
 I am sure his sisters, rating him as they do, must have thought it so, supposing he had meant nothing.
-How, then, was I to be---to be in love with him the moment he said he was with me?
+How, then, was I to be-to be in love with him the moment he said he was with me?
 How was I to have an attachment at his service, as soon as it was asked for?
 His sisters should consider me as well as him.
 The higher his deserts, the more improper for me ever to have thought of him.
 And, and-we think very differently of the nature of women, if they can imagine a woman so very soon capable of returning an affection as this seems to imply."